mesosphere/dcos-docs-site/pages/1.13/administering-clusters/repo/package-registry/operating/managing/index.md

 ## Logs

 Use the [`dcos task log`](/1.13/monitoring/logging/quickstart/#view-the-mesos-and-dcos-logs) command to download the logs for DC/OS Package Registry.
 DC/OS also has support for [log aggregation](/1.13/monitoring/logging/aggregating/).
-Assuming the default service name, `registry` again, the lastest log entries can be fetched using:
+Assuming the default service name, `registry` again, the latest log entries can be fetched using:

 ```bash
 dcos task log registry